nasoboem/frankenmuff/README.md

 That's it, the Big Muff is all modded out.

 I have heared you like guitar pedals.
-Time to put some more guitar pedals into your guitar pedals.
+Time to put some more guitar pedals into your guitar pedal.

 ## Guitar Pedal Kits from [musikding.de](https://musikding.de/)